IBM/event-automation/_ep_1.0/08-troubleshooting/09-changing-database-ca-certificate.md

 ## Causes

-The certificates that are used to validate the identity of the PostgreSQL database server might be modified.
-The {{site.data.reuse.ep_name}} fails to recognize the certificate secret that was updated and causes the error.
+The certificates that are used to validate the identity of the PostgreSQL database server might be modified. {{site.data.reuse.ep_name}} fails to recognize the certificate secret that was updated and causes the error.

 ## Resolving the problem